 Type of Information Value Account name The name of the account you will use to access the ISP.
 This is similar to an IRIX (UNIX) login account name; it might be an abbreviated name of your company or organization, or it could be some other series of letters or numbers.
 Account password The password your software uses to access the account you have with your ISP.

-Table 1-2 (continued) Info ormation Your ISP May Provide Type of Information Value Phone number If you are using ISDN or a dial-up (modem) connection, this is the phone number the Challenge S server calls to connect to your ISP.
-Baud rate for your modem If you are using a modem, the maximum baud rate at which the ISP accept data from your modem.
+Phone number If you are using ISDN or a dial-up (modem) connection, this is the phone number the server calls to connect to your ISP.
+Baud rate for your modem If you are using a modem, the maximum baud rate at which the ISP accepts data from your modem.
 IP address of your gateway Your ISP may assign an Internet protocol (IP) address to your gateway machine.
-This address number is how other systems on both the Internet and on your local area network (LAN) identify your Challenge S server.
+This address number is how other systems on both the Internet and on your local area network (LAN) identify your server.
 The address is a series of numbers separated by decimal points, for example 151.166.96.36.
 IP address of a name server This is the IP address of another machine, probably located at the ISP, that provides Internet name services for you.
-When your Challenge S server needs to locate another system on the Internet, it contacts this machine.
-Conversely, when other systems try to locate your server they contact this machine.
-Domain name This is the name of the Internet domain in which your Challenge S server resides.
+When your server needs to locate another system on the Internet, it contacts this machine.
+Conversely, when other systems try to locate your server, they contact this machine.
+Domain name This is the name of the Internet domain in which your server resides.
 It can be the name of your company (for example, toyparts.com), the name of your organization (freestuff.org), or some part of your geographic location (for example, janedoe.sf.ca.us, which would indicate a server located in San Francisco, California, in the United States of America.)